Ranlot/ab-testing/README.md

 <img src="convergencePlot_0.1.png" width="430"/>
 </p>

 How to read this graph?

+For simplicity, let's start by considering the special case when the true success rate is equal to the baseline rate `p* = p0`.
+In this case, the probability of observing a significant p-value is equal to~$5\%$ regardless of the sample size as expected.
+In other words, there is only a 5% chance of concluding that the empirical data is better than the baseline rate even though we know that they are actually identical to each other.

-Let's consider the case where the experimental rate is 0.115 as an example.
-Notice that this represents a whopping 15% increase compared to the test rate of 0.1.
-However, we can see that if you run the experiment for 1000 events (not such a small sample size in practice), there's only a 50% chance that the p-value you would get would reveal the experiment as significantly better than the baseline.
+Let's now consider the case where `p* = 0.115`; a whopping 15% increase compared to a baseline rate of `p0 = 0.1`.
+Unfortunately, we can see that if you run the experiment for 1000 events (not such a small sample size in practice), there's only a 50% chance that the p-value you would get would reveal the experiment as significantly better than the baseline.
 In other words, there's a 50% chance that the p-value would lead you to discard the experiment as not significantly better even though we know for a fact that it is.
-In order to have a 95% confidence that the p-value would be significant, one would need to wait until more than 3000 events *(TODO: find the exact number by integrating the PDF of p-values)*
+In order to have a 95% confidence that the p-value would be significant, one would need to wait until more than ???TODO??? events.

+Note that the same analysis can also be carried out for situations in which the experiment is known to be worse than the baseline `p* < p0`.
+For example, let's consider `p0 = 0.1`,  `p* = 0.096` and `N = 1000`.
+Despite the fact that the experiment is constructed to be 4% worse than the baseline and that we observed 1000 events, there is still an almost 2% chance that we may conclude the experiment to be (wrongly) better.